Minstrel shows were a type of entertainment that originated before the American Civil War

-- In Holiday Inn, released just a few years earlier in 1942, the comparable minstrel show sequence does include blackface.
+- In Holiday Inn, released in 1942, has a minstrel show sequence that includes blackface.

 - This PSA uses blackface rappers Shuck and Jive (black men wearing blackface) to demonstrate the minstrel-like buffoonery that a great deal of rap and hip-hop music is descending into.
 Notable in part because it was produced by hip-hop legend Nas (who does the voiceover at the beginning).